Shopify/polaris/UNRELEASED.md

 - Fixed the `DataTable` sort direction not reversing on second sort of the initially sorted column ([#918](https://github.com/Shopify/polaris-react/pull/918)) (thanks [@tabrez96](https://github.com/tabrez96) for the [issue report](https://github.com/Shopify/polaris-react/issues/873))
 - Allow `null` being passed to `value` in `TextField` ([#964](https://github.com/Shopify/polaris-react/pull/964)) (thanks [@mbaumbach](https://github.com/mbaumbach) for the [original issue](https://github.com/Shopify/polaris-react/issues/959))
 - Changed the default value for `showHidden` prop on `ResourcePicker` for backward compatibility with legacy EASDK ([#981](https://github.com/Shopify/polaris-react/pull/981))
+- Adjusted top and bottom padding to the header, footer and sections in `Card` to add space between action buttons in the header and footer and the card sections. ([#962](https://github.com/Shopify/polaris-react/pull/962))

 ### Documentation